Killian documents controversy: CBS's defense, apology

-60 Minutes Wednesday, one week later
+60 Minutes II, one week later

 The original document examiners, however, continued to be part of the story.
-By September 15, Emily Will was publicly stating that she had told CBS that she had doubts about both the production of the memos and the handwriting prior to the segment.
+By September 15, Emily Will was publicly stating that she had told CBS that she had doubts about both the production of the memos and the handwriting before the segment.
 Linda James stated that the memos were of "very poor quality" and that she did not authenticate them, telling ABC News, "I did not authenticate anything and I don't want it understood that I did."

-In response, 60 Minutes Wednesday released a statement suggesting that Will and James had "misrepresented" their role in the authentication of the documents and had played only a small part in the process.
+In response, 60 Minutes II released a statement suggesting that Will and James had "misrepresented" their role in the authentication of the documents and had played only a small part in the process.
 CBS News concurrently amended its previous claim that Matley had authenticated the documents, saying instead that he had authenticated only the signatures.
 On CNN, Matley stated he had only verified that the signatures were "from the same source", not that they were authentically Killian's: "When I saw the documents, I could not verify the documents were authentic or inauthentic.
 I could only verify that the signatures came from the same source", Matley said.
 "I could not authenticate the documents themselves.
 But at the same time, there was nothing to tell me that they were not authentic."